Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/soc-level-1/module-1-blue-team-introduction/module-3-core-soc-solutions/elastic-the-basics.md

 ## 🎯 What I Learned

-- What the Elastic Stack (ELK) is and why SOC teams use it like a SIEM despite not being a traditional one
+- What the Elastic Stack (ELK) is and why SOC teams use it like a SIEM despite not being a traditional one.
-- The four core components: Elasticsearch, Logstash, Beats, Kibana
+- The four core components: Elasticsearch, Logstash, Beats, Kibana.
-- How these components work together end-to-end
+- How these components work together end-to-end.
-- The layout of Kibana's Discover tab
+- The layout of Kibana's Discover tab.
-- What index patterns are and why they matter
+- What index patterns are and why they matter.
-- KQL (Kibana Query Language) — free text search, wildcards, logical operators, and field-based search
+- KQL (Kibana Query Language) — free text search, wildcards, logical operators, and field-based search.
-- The basics of creating visualisations and dashboards
+- The basics of creating visualisations and dashboards.

 ## 🧠 In My Own Words